batistan/Dabi/README.md

 The directories are organized as such:

-* the root directory contains this file, the `requirements.txt` file which outlines the packages required to run `flask`, as well as the required versions, and the `new_schema.sql` file, which was used to initialize our database with the correct tables and a some sample data.
+* the root directory contains this file, the `requirements.txt` file which outlines the packages required to run `flask`, as well as the required versions, and the `new_schema.sql` file, which was used to initialize our database with the correct tables and some sample data.
 Within the root directory we also have the following directories:

     * `report` directory: Contains TEX file and resulting PDF file for the report submitted earlier in the semester.